 Step 6: Wait for the statute of limitations

-If you're not in a position to pay and the debt is older, it's worth knowing that collection accounts generally fall off your credit report after seven years from the original delinquency date.
+Collection accounts generally fall off your credit report after seven years from the original delinquency date under the Fair Credit Reporting Act (FCRA).

 What is CMRE Financial Services?